thorwhalen/umpyre/misc/tidbits.md

+## Observation: Attribute names don't have to be valid python identifiers.

-Observation: You can have attributes that are not valid python identifiers.
+You can have attributes that are not valid python identifiers.
 They need to be strings, but surprisingly, they don’t need to be valid identifier (as in `str.isidentifier(attribute) == True`).
 But you won’t be able to access these attributes via “dot access”.
 But you can access them via `getattr`